Piyushshriv/Currency-Converter/README.md

 # 💱 Currency Converter – Real-Time Exchange Rate Conversion

 ## 📌 Overview
 The **Currency Converter** is a simple yet powerful application designed to help users convert between different currencies quickly and efficiently.
-Built using **[your technology: Java, Python, JavaScript, etc.]**, this application allows for seamless conversions using **live exchange rates** (or predefined rates in offline mode).
+Built using **[your technology: Java,  JavaScript, etc.]**, this application allows for seamless conversions using **live exchange rates** (or predefined rates in offline mode).
 Whether you're traveling, managing finances, or simply curious about currency values, this tool provides an easy-to-use interface for accurate conversions.

 This project is an excellent **learning opportunity for developers**, showcasing concepts such as **API integration, user input handling, mathematical operations, and responsive UI design**.